logicalclocks/logicalclocks.github.io/docs/admin/oauth2/create-azure-client.md

   </figure>
 </p>

 Enter the *Redirect URI* and click on *Configure*.
-The redirect URI is *HOPSWORKS-URI/callback* with *HOPSWORKS-URI* the URI of your hopsworks cluster.
+The redirect URI is *HOPSWORKS-URI/callback* with *HOPSWORKS-URI* the URI of your Hopsworks cluster.

 <p align="center">
   <figure>